A demanding and discreet market

 For these operations, the combination Desman or Taupe groove cutter + Gazellomur Bush Hammer forms a winning duo.
 The groove cutter opens clean rectilinear channels for instrumentation routing.
 The bush hammer generates the roughness profile (CSP 7 to CSP 9) necessary for optimal adhesion of the new coating.
 And all this is done with brushless equipment that introduces no spark in the controlled environment.

-Beyond domes, nuclear subcontractors intervene for targeted decontamination operations on identified contaminated areas (concrete, metal).
+For decontamination and targeted surface preparation in nuclear environments, the Petit Potam and Fouine XB165 grinders connected to an IU33 Longopac class H vacuum cover these interventions with the necessary precision.
 Grinding is then the preferred method because it allows removal of a few millimetres of surface layer while capturing all particles at the source.
 Our Petit Potam and Fouine XB165, connected to an IU33 Longopac class H, cover these interventions with the necessary precision.

 Bush hammering is also used in surface preparation before the application of specific industrial coatings (protective resins, repair mortars, high-temperature paints).
 The Potam and Fouine bush hammers can treat both vertical surfaces and undersides without changing tool families.

-On a paced industrial jobsite, every machine downtime translates to lost man-hours.
+Brushless reliability matters on a paced industrial jobsite because every machine downtime translates to lost man-hours: a brushless motor lasts 20,000 hours without intervention versus 800 to 1,400 hours for a brushed equivalent, eliminating breakdowns on fixed maintenance windows.
 When a subcontractor has to deliver 800 m² of bush hammering in six days to meet a scheduled maintenance window, the slightest breakdown becomes a critical problem.
-This is where brushless service life makes its full sense: 4,000 to 6,000 hours without intervention versus 600 hours for a brushed motor.
+This is where brushless service life makes its full sense: 20,000 hours without intervention versus 800 to 1,400 hours for a brushed motor.

 In field feedback from our industrial clients, the 5-year failure rate is below 0.8 % even though machines often run more than 30 hours per week.
 This industrial reliability is what distinguishes Sept Tools from generalist manufacturers.

-Quality audits from major clients require seeing each machine’s identification record, serial number, technical sheet, usage and maintenance history.
+Sept Tools satisfies client audits on documentation and traceability by delivering each machine’s complete identification record, serial number, technical sheet, and maintenance history as standard at delivery, with duplicates available from after-sales at any time.
 Sept Tools delivers this whole dossier as standard at delivery, and our after-sales service can provide a duplicate of all documentation at any time.

 This documentary approach is also what simplifies life for quality managers at our subcontractor clients: they know that with Sept Tools, they will have all the elements to answer an audit in less than 30 minutes.
 On this market where contracts are won as much on administrative quality as on technical performance, it is a tangible advantage.